johnbhurst/nqueens/golang/README.md

 ## Functional - parallel GCP n1-highcpu-4

-    Board size 8 has 92 solutions.
-Calculated in 222.32µs.
-    Board size 9 has 352 solutions.
-Calculated in 430.864µs.
-    Board size 10 has 724 solutions.
-Calculated in 1.772095ms.
     Board size 11 has 2680 solutions.
 Calculated in 7.494896ms.
     Board size 12 has 14200 solutions.
 Calculated in 36.008866ms.
     Board size 13 has 73712 solutions.
 Calculated in 155.342433ms.